ethereum/fv-blog/_posts/2020-07-22-symbolic-hevm-release.md

 Stopped
 ```

 If we look up this signatures in [4byte.directory](https://www.4byte.directory/), we find that `0xf3fef3a3` is the signature for the function `withdraw(address,uint256)`.
 Among the other execution paths we also find `register(string,address)` (branches 42-49) and `userCount()` (branches 51 and 52), `deposit(address,uint256)` (branches 19-21).
 This can give us some idea about what the contract is about, unless these names are purposefully misleading.
 Stepping the contract through the debugger can lead to further insight.
-In the future, this infrastructure could be extended to give rise to a fully fletched decompiler of EVM code.
+In the future, this infrastructure could be extended to give rise to a fully fledged decompiler of EVM code.

 ### Equivalence checking